John Hobhouse, Baron Hobhouse of Woodborough: Family

 Lord Hobhouse was married to Susannah Roskill, the daughter of Sir Ashton Roskill QC.
 They had two sons and one daughter.

 His grandfather Henry was the nephew and ward of Arthur Hobhouse, 1st Baron Hobhouse.

+Reputation

+Lord Justice Bean has criticised Lord Hobhouse for his perceived lack of human empathy.
+He said, "Hobhouse was a desiccated calculating machine, unsuited to trying cases involving human beings."

 Notable cases

 Notable judicial decisions in which Lord Hobhouse participated included: